Access to education

 Kindergarten

-In 2022, in all of the reception centres, except in Biała Podlaska, some form of kindergarten was organised, which is sometimes supported by NGOs.
+In 2023, in most of the reception centres, some form of kindergarten was organised.
 This daycare is provided minimum 5 times a week for 5 hours a day.
-[35]
+However, in Linin and Podkowa Leśna-Dębak no kindergarten services were provided from May to September due to a delay in the tender procedure for the service in these centres.[29]

 Educational activities for adults